A new phase transition in the parabolic Anderson model with partially duplicated potential: Typical properties

 \section{Typical properties}

-We next establish that the events $\mathcal{E}_t$ and $\mathcal{E}_t^\text{cr}$ hold eventually with overwhelming probability, and in particular to complete the proof of Proposition~\ref{p:e}.
-Most of the properties in $\mathcal{E}_t$ and $\mathcal{E}_t^\text{cr}$ follow automatically from the point process machinery we developed in Section \ref{sec:pp}, although some need to established by more direct methods; we do this in the following four lemmas.
+We next establish that the events $\mathcal{E}_t$ and $\mathcal{E}_t^\text{cr}$ hold eventually with overwhelming probability, and in particular to complete the proof of Propositions~\ref{p:e} and \ref{p:e2}.
+Most of the properties in $\mathcal{E}_t$ and $\mathcal{E}_t^\text{cr}$ follow automatically from the point process machinery we developed in Section \ref{sec:pp}, although some need to established by more direct methods; we do this in the following three lemmas.

 \begin{lemma} As $t\to\infty$,

 \end{lemma}

 \begin{proof} We have